How to Remove a Spin Mop Head (And Keep It Clean)

 Once you’ve removed the old, grimy mop head, putting on a fresh one is even easier.
 This simple swap will have your spin mop working like new in just a minute.
 Follow these three steps to attach your new mop head and get back to making your floors sparkle.

-Choose the Right Replacement Head
+Step 1: Find the Right Replacement Head

 First things first, you need to make sure you have the right mop head for your system.
 While some brands offer interchangeable heads, most spin mops work best with a specific replacement designed for that model.
 Using the wrong one can lead to a wobbly fit and less effective cleaning.
 Check your mop’s packaging or the manufacturer’s website to confirm which one you need.
 Finding the correct mop head refills ensures a perfect fit, so your mop can glide smoothly and pick up dirt efficiently.

-Align the New Mop Head
+Step 2: Align the New Head with the Base

 Now that you have the correct replacement, lay it on the floor with the microfiber strands spread out.
 You’ll see a plastic base at the center of the mop head.
 Take your mop handle and position the disc at the bottom directly over this base.
 Make sure they are perfectly aligned before you try to connect them.
 This simple step prevents the head from attaching at an angle, which could cause it to pop off while you’re cleaning.
 It’s all about lining up the two connecting parts so they can snap together properly.